 1. Air Pressure is Everything

-It is difficult finding a leak, let alone multiple—especially in the field.
-Dunking a pad in a lake or stream and locating a tiny stream of bubbles can be downright maddening, we get it.
+It can be difficult finding a leak, especially in the field.
+Dunking a pad in a lake or stream and locating a tiny stream of bubbles can be a hassle, we get it.
 In the shop we have the benefit of a dunk tank and air compressors to make finding punctures easy.
 At home or in the field, you should do your best to imitate what we can achieve in our shop to the best of your ability.

 2. Thoroughly Clean Surface of Pad Before Patching

-We find patch jobs fail most often due to a few reasons.
-Commonly, the surface of the pad was not properly cleaned and the glue couldn’t establish a solid hold on the fabric of the pad.
+We find patch jobs fail most often due to poor surface prep; the surface of the pad was not properly cleaned and the glue couldn’t establish a solid hold on the fabric of the pad.
 The alcohol wipe in the repair kits should always be used to thoroughly remove all dirt and grime from the puncture area.
 Aim for one-inch diameter around the puncture at the very least.
 Isopropyl alcohol in excess can damage and weaken the fabrics, but applying a little bit with a wipe or a paper towel is perfectly safe, and necessary for a long-lasting patch job.

 3. Glue is Where the Magic Happens